Resilient-Labs/playbook/environment-setup.md

 brew install mongodb
 ```

 3. After downloading Mongo, create the “db” directory.
 This is where the Mongo data files will live.
-You can create the directory in the default location by running
+You can create the directory in the default location by running the following in terminal:
 ```
 mkdir -p /data/db
 ```
-Make sure that the /data/db directory has the right permissions by running
+4. Make sure that the /data/db directory has the right permissions by running the following in terminal:
 ```
 sudo chown -R `id -un` /data/db
 ```